Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 The design decisions

-Mandatory fields kept to the minimum
+Mandatory fields kept to a minimum

 Optional fields improved the model

-API contract — tiered fields MANDATORY 5 fields · ship-blocking Minimum needed for a credit decision.
+API contract: tiered fields MANDATORY 5 fields · ship-blocking Minimum needed for a credit decision.
 National ID Identity verification Transaction history From the partner platform Contact info Phone, address, partner-side ID Fields the partner already has → low integration cost OPTIONAL Sent → smarter decisions System still works without these.
 Auto-approval rate climbs when partners opt in.
 Employment details Other income sources Tenure on platform More fields → higher auto-approval rate → smaller review queue

 04 · The Automation Line